 - To provide training and education for 90,000 farmers

-With its special initiative “One World No Hunger”, Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) aims at addressing poverty and hunger by establishing food and agri focused Green Innovation Centres and work in 14 countries in Africa and India.
+With its special initiative “One World No Hunger”, Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) aims at addressing poverty and hunger with the Green Innovation Centres focusing on food and agriculture in India as well as in 14 countries in Africa.

-Starting our work in India 2015, we support farming enterprises and businesses along potato and tomato value chains in 4 selected districts of the Indian states Maharashtra, Karnataka and Andhra Pradesh.
+Starting our work in India 2015, we support farming enterprises and businesses along potato and tomato value chains in five selected districts of the Indian states of Maharashtra, Karnataka and Andhra Pradesh.
 We advise on suitable innovations (e.g. improvement of seed quality, technologies and machinery, ICT), trainings in Good Agricultural Practices (GAP) and support the setting up of farmers organisations.
-In this regard, our project cooperates with the Indian Ministry of Agriculture, National Centre for Cold Chain Development (NCCD) private companies, research centres and civil society.
+In this regard, our project cooperates with the Indian Ministry of Agriculture & Farmers’ Welfare (MoAFW), the National Centre for Cold Chain Development (NCCD), private companies, research centres and civil society.